Rocket League Update 2.04 Patch Notes: PS5 120 FPS Fix & Voice Chat

 • HDR is disabled in Rocket League when 120 Hz is enabled.
 Rocket League will output in 4K at 60 FPS with

-The summary comes directly from Rocket League’s website.
+The summary comes directly from Rocket League’s official website.
 Here you can find more information and also report issues to Psyonix.

 Rocket League Explained – Car-football for Dummies